sendbird/sendbird-platform-sdk-java/docs/ReportContentSubjectApi.md

 <a name="listReportsOnUserById"></a>
 # **listReportsOnUserById**
-> InlineResponse20071 listReportsOnUserById(offendingUserId, apiToken, token, limit)
+> ListReportsOnUserByIdResponse listReportsOnUserById(offendingUserId, apiToken, token, limit)

 List reports on a user